15 things you, as a thyroid patient, need to teach your doctor!

 This was a huge discovery by informed thyroid patients as they kept observing each others lab results for years: it’s about “where” the lab result falls that tells the story…not just because it falls in a suspicious “normal” range based on the testing participants the lab facility chose. stopthethyroidmadness.com/lab-values

-8) If I react poorly to NDT, it’s not because NDT isn’t right for me.
+8) If I react poorly to a working NDT, it’s not because NDT isn’t right for me.

 Patients who have had problems with NDT found out that there are five correctible reasons for most of them: a) being kept on lower doses far too long b) not raising high enough because of being held to the TSH range c) having low iron d) having a cortisol problem 5) having Lyme.
 This page explains: stopthethyroidmadness.com/ndt-doesnt-work-for-me